tarmiste/cruxppc-ng-3.5/README.md

 # cruxppc-ng-3.5

-01Feb2019
+25Sep2019

 ## CRUX 3.5 port to powerpc (32bit)

   This repository contains a port of CRUX Linux 3.5 to the PowerPC architecture (32 bit only).

   Note that this project is not a part of, nor sponsored, nor endorsed by the mainline CRUX project.
-If you are using CRUX-PPC and run into problems, please do not ask questions or raise issues against the mainline CRUX project.
+If you are using CRUX-PPC and run into problems, please do not ask questions of, or raise issues against, the mainline CRUX project.

   CRUX is a lightweight Linux distribution and CRUX PPC is an even lighter weight port of CRUX to the PowerPC architecture.
 CRUX provides a small set of prebuilt packages which are sufficient to get started with but most CRUX packages will have to be built and added by the user.
 If you are